bayuindrap/greeting-card/README.md

 2. npm install

+3. npm start

-3. Select image for background (template)
+4. Select image for background (template)

-4. Input recepient name
+5. Input recepient name

-5. input your message
+6. input your message

-6. Input your name
+7. Input your name

-7. see the result
+8. see the result

-8. Download your image with clicking the download button.
+9. Download your image with clicking the download button.